VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Replaying Events to Re-build State

 When a handler class loads an aggregate instance from storage, it loads the state of the instance by replaying the stored event stream.

+> **PoePersona:** We later found that using event sourcing and being
+> able to replay events was invaluable as a technique for analyzing bugs
+> in the production system running in the cloud.
+We could make a local
+> copy of the event store and then replay the event stream locally and
+> debug the application in Visual Studio to undestand exactly what
+> happened in the production system.

 The following code sample from the **OrderCommandHandler** class shows how this process is initiated by calling the **Find** method in the repository.

 ```Cs
 public void Handle(MarkSeatsAsReserved command)